levithomason/Semantic-UI-React/.github/CONTRIBUTING.md

 #### Writing prop descriptions

 Avoid descriptions that say exactly what the props are.
-Example, given a Divider component and prop is "primary", it is already apparent to the user that 'A Divider can be styled as primary.'
-This description is not helpful.
+Example, given a Divider component and a "primary" prop, it is apparent to the user that "A Divider can be styled as primary".
+This description is not helpful since it doesn't tell the user anything more than the component and prop exist.

 Instead, try to describe the intent or purpose of the prop.
 Another way to think of it is, how would you explain this prop to someone who can't see the component?
 How would you define this prop as a specification to someone to implement it?
 This angle forces us to describe the prop opposed to declaring that it exists as a prop.